googleads/googleads-mobile-ios-mediation/README.md

 networks and advertising solutions.
 The SDK enables mobile app developers to maximize their monetization in native mobile apps.

-This repository contains the source code of examples and developer resources for the Mediation components of the Google Mobile Ads SDK.
+This repository is broken into two sections:

-# Project structure
+## Example adapter and custom event project

 This repository contains the source code for a sample project demonstrating how an ad network can plug into AdMob Mediation.
 There are four main components: